Wittline/wbz/README.md

 python wbz.py -a encode -f 'C:\Users\...\data.csv' -cs 20000 -ch ';'
 python wbz.py -a decode -f 'C:\Users\...\data.wbz' -cs 20000 -ch ';'

--a is action , there is two actions: encode and decode -f is filepath, if your action is encode make sure that the filepath choosed is a .csv file, if your action is decode make sure that you choosed filepath is a file with extension .wbz
+- **a** is **action** , there is two actions: encode and decode
+- **f** is **filepath**, if your action is encode make sure that the filepath choosed is a .csv file, if your action is decode make sure that you choosed filepath is a file with extension .wbz
--cs is chunk size, the algorithm Burrows–Wheeler transform (BWT) works with chunks sized in bytes, with this parameter you would specify the number of bytes to be processed by each CPU.
+- **cs** is **chunk size**, the algorithm Burrows–Wheeler transform (BWT) works with chunks sized in bytes, with this parameter you would specify the number of bytes to be processed by each CPU.
--ch is special character, each chunk encoded by the algorithm Burrows–Wheeler transform (BWT) will contain an special character inside it, it will help to identify an index for decodeding purposes, The possible column separator characters in your .csv file could work as a special character, it is recommended to use a separator that is not used by your columns and that does not appear in the content of the columns, this feature will be removed in the next versions of this tool.
+- **ch** is **special character**, each chunk encoded by the algorithm Burrows–Wheeler transform (BWT) will contain an special character inside it, it will help to identify an index for decodeding purposes, The possible column separator characters in your .csv file could work as a special character, it is recommended to use a separator that is not used by your columns and that does not appear in the content of the columns, this feature will be removed in the next versions of this tool.